adpj0220/team-9-princess-margaret-cancer-centre/deliverables/deliverable-2/README.md

 	- Once all files have uploaded successfully, select Segway under the Tools menu, then select Train model.
 	- Update Genomedata/Include Coords/Exclude Coords/Tracks fields with uploaded files by selecting files from the dropdown of each field.
 Can also modify other fields (ex.
 Max Train Rounds) to get desired result.
 	- Click on the execute button at the end of the page and train models.
+- To annotate trained data:
+	- For a video demo, see https://youtu.be/uYfwhuy4hEI.

 ## Development requirements